 Curious about the trading strategies behind different Candlestick Patterns?

 A dip can easily be visualized through these candles.
 A green candle means that the price has risen since the moment the candle started.
 On the other hand, a red candle indicates a dip in price.
 Depending on the time frame that you’re looking at, you could identify dips as either one or multiple red candles in succession.
-The idea is to purchase the asset at the very bottom of the last red candle before the direction reverses and prices start going up again.
+The idea of buying the dip is to purchase the asset at the very bottom of the last red candle before the direction reverses and prices start going up again.

-Who is Buying the Dip?
+Who Is Buying The Crypto Dip?

 For day traders, buying the dip is how they make profits.
 They buy at lower prices and sell higher throughout the day, slowly accumulating more profit as they go.
 For longer-term investors, who are not interested in watching the market every day, the goal is to amass a large amount that will one day be worth a lot more in the future.
 Unless you have the capital to buy a large sum you are happy with right at the very beginning, you will need to build up your assets with time.
 The best strategy is to avoid buying a coin when the market price is at its peak.
 Instead, simply purchase more every time the price has dipped.
 Depending on your budget and how much available time you have to monitor the market, you can set any parameters you want.
 For example, this could be purchasing more every time the price dips by $500 or $1000.
 Of course, there is no guarantee you’re buying at the lowest point of the dip, but at the very least, you know you are not buying at the highest possible price.
 Like everything in trading, no strategy is going to be one size fits all.
 You need to take the time to evaluate what you can afford to lose and how much time or resources you can dedicate to the market.